ponyportal2/vas_string.h_sscanf_sprintf/README.md

 Here is an alternative to the original C string library and the sscanf and sprintf functions that was created from scratch by my team and me.

 My work on this project involved managing the team and dividing responsibilities, programming parts of the functions, and defining the overall structure of sprintf and sscanf (a method was devised through a loop: part of the string, specifier, parameter).
-I also wrote the original version of the gcvt function.
+I also wrote our own version of the gcvt function.

 Also, in this project I came up with interesting unit tests with combinations of parameters that can be supplied and take test cases from a file for convenience.
 My teammate wrote tests according to this scheme.
 To run the tests, you need to enter "make test" (you may need the "check" library for C).
 The tests cover all functions and have a very high coverage.